kbopenbib/kbopenbib_data/docs/data_overview.md

 dump underlying the cOAlition S Journal Checker Tool (JCT).
 The data files were safeguarded on a weekly basis using a [bot](https://github.com/njahn82/jct_data).

-Note that this data release is based on data from April 2025, including OpenAlex.
+Note that this data release is based on data from July 2025, including OpenAlex.

 ### Dataset Components